-Q. Can I connect to electronic resources from off campus?
+Can I connect to electronic resources from anywhere, on or off campus?

 Yes!
-Most Library resources can be accessed from off campus but you need to use links from the Library web site, even when at home.
+Most Library resources can be accessed from anywhere on or off campus but you need to use links from the Library web site.
 These links are configured to route you through the proxy server and allow you to authenticate with your VUnetID.

-Library Catalog - books, journals, articles, and more
+Library Search - books, journals, articles, and more

 Journal Search - journals held by the Library

 Databases A-Z - list of all major Library databases